richard-to/mesop-jeopardy/README.md

 #### Step 2 - Add Google API key

-In the `docker-compose.yml` set the Google API Key
+In the `docker-compose.yml` set the Google API Key.

 ```
 environment: